 FV = PV x (1 + i)n

-Future value tables are used to provide a solution for the part of the future value formula shown in red, this is sometimes referred to as the future value factor.
+Future value tables provide a solution for the part of the future value formula shown in red.
+This value is sometimes referred to as the future value factor.

 FV = PV x Future value factor

 What is the future value of 5,000 received today in 12 years time, if the discount rate is 6%?

 PV = 5,000 n = 12 i = 6% FV = PV x(1 + i)n FV = 5,000 x (1 + 6%)12 FV = 5,000 x Future value factor for n = 12, i = 6% FV = 5,000 x 2.0122 FV = 10,061

 The future value factor of 2.0122, is found using the tables by looking along the row for n = 12, until reaching the column for i = 6%, as shown in the preview below.